cloudsimplus/cloudsimplus/docs/org/cloudbus/cloudsim/vms/Vm.rst

 .. java:method::  double getCurrentRequestedTotalMips()
    :outertype: Vm

-   Gets the current requested total mips.
-It is the sum of MIPS capacity requested for every VM's Pe.
+   Gets the current requested total MIPS.
+It is the sum of MIPS capacity requested for every virtual \ :java:ref:`Pe`\ .

-   :return: the current requested total mips
+   :return: the current requested total MIPS

    **See also:** :java:ref:`.getCurrentRequestedMips()`

 getHorizontalScaling
 ^^^^^^^^^^^^^^^^^^^^

-.. java:method::  VmScaling getHorizontalScaling()
+.. java:method::  HorizontalVmScaling getHorizontalScaling()
    :outertype: Vm

-   Gets the \ :java:ref:`HorizontalVmScaling`\  that will check if the Vm is overloaded, based on some conditions defined by a \ :java:ref:`Predicate`\  given to the HorizontalVmScaling.
+   Gets a \ :java:ref:`HorizontalVmScaling`\  that will check if the Vm is overloaded, based on some conditions defined by a \ :java:ref:`Predicate`\  given to the HorizontalVmScaling, and then request the creation of new VMs to horizontally scale the Vm.

    If no HorizontalVmScaling is set, the Broker will not dynamically create VMs to balance arrived Cloudlets.